Hao-Laboratory/OAM-Ctrl/README.md

 # OAM-Ctrl

-OAM-Ctrl is the open source code of the paper "Generation of Arbitrary Longitudinal Polarization Vortices by Pupil Function Manipulation"
+OAM-Ctrl is the open source code of the paper "**Generation of Arbitrary Longitudinal Polarization Vortices by Pupil Function Manipulation**"

 ## Getting Started